laminlabs/lamin-docs/docs/glossary.md

     Shorthand for "LaminDB instance", a database that manages metadata for datasets in different storage locations.

 label
-    A label in LaminDB is an entity in a registry -- e.g. a sample, cell type or perturbation -- that can be "attached" to another entity -- e.g. a dataset or model.
+    A label in LaminDB is an entity in a registry -- e.g. a sample, cell type, or perturbation -- that can be linked to another entity -- e.g. a dataset or model.

 lakehouse
-    A data lakehouse combines the flexibility and cost-effectiveness of a data lake with the data management and ACID transaction support of a data warehouse, enabling both structured and unstructured data analytics in a single framework.
-Lakehouse frameworks include Databrick's [Delta Lake](https://delta.io/), Google's [BigLake](https://cloud.google.com/biglake), Amazon's [Lake Formation](https://aws.amazon.com/lake-formation/), [Dremio](https://www.dremio.com/), [Starburst](https://www.starburst.io/) and others.
+    A data lakehouse combines the flexibility and cost-effectiveness of a data lake with schema management to enable structured analytics similar to a data warehouse.
+    Early lakehouse frameworks include Databricks' [Delta Lake](https://delta.io/), Google's [BigLake](https://cloud.google.com/biglake), Amazon's [Lake Formation](https://aws.amazon.com/lake-formation/), [Dremio](https://www.dremio.com/), [Starburst](https://www.starburst.io/) and others.
 Here is a [blog post](https://cloud.google.com/blog/products/data-analytics/unify-data-lakes-and-warehouses-with-biglake-now-generally-available) from Google, a [blog post](https://aws.amazon.com/blogs/big-data/build-a-lake-house-architecture-on-aws/) from AWS, a [glossary entry](https://www.databricks.com/glossary/data-lakehouse) and a [paper](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) from Databricks.

 ORM
     Object-relational mapper.
-In LaminDB every sub-class of `Record` (every instance of `Registry`) is an ORM that corresponds to a SQL table in the underlying metadata database [wikipedia](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
+In LaminDB every sub-class of `Record` (every instance of `Registry`) is an ORM model that corresponds to a SQL table in the underlying metadata database [wikipedia](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).

 observation
-    In statistics (machine learning), an observation refers to a particular measured instance of a set of random variable.
+    In statistics (machine learning), an observation refers to a particular measured instance of a set of random variables.

     In biology, an observation typically corresponds to measuring (reading out) a set of properties from a biological sample.

 record
-    A record is a data structure that consists in a sequence of typed [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) that hold values [[Wikipedia](https://en.wikipedia.org/wiki/Record_(computer_science))].
+    A record is a data structure that consists of a sequence of typed [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) that hold values [[Wikipedia](https://en.wikipedia.org/wiki/Record_(computer_science))].

     In LaminDB, any metadata record -- including {class}`~lamindb.Artifact`, {class}`~lamindb.Transform`, {class}`~lamindb.Run`, etc. -- is modeled as a {class}`~lamindb.models.SQLRecord` and is stored in a row in a table in the SQL database.
 LaminDB also comes with a class to dynamically model records, {class}`~lamindb.Record`.
 This is useful for describing more frequently changing dataset schemas, for example, the columns in dynamically ingested parquet files or dynamically created sheets.
 While changing the fields of a `SQLRecord` requires updating its Python data model definition and running a migration in the SQL database, changing the features of a `Record` can be done dynamically.